HolyBlackCat/cpp-tutorials/language/02_basics/01_your_first_program.md

 Another escape sequence is `\"`, which is used to get the `"` character. `"Hello\"world"` results in `Hello"world`, whereas `"Hello"world"` is again a compilation error, because here the string ends at the middle `"`, and the `world"` that follows is junk that the compiler can't understand.

 You can find the full list of escape sequences on [cppreference](https://en.cppreference.com/w/cpp/language/escape).

+## Exercise

+As explained in the introduction, this tutorial includes exercises.
+Do them if you want.
+Regardless, practice on your own too.
+The exercise for this chapter is:

+Write a program that displays the text of your choosing.
+Perhaps a favorite quote?